LevanKvirkvelia/salute/README.md

 2. Advanced usage

 ### Creating Chat GPT Agents
-Salute agents are sequences that run from top to bottom.
-When Salute meets `gen` function, it sends the current prompt to the LLM, and puts the result in the output by the given key, this result will be also used as a part of the prompt for the next `gen` function.
+Salute agents are sequences executing in order.

-With the power of `gen` you can build chat sequences without having a lot of boilerplate code.
-If your sequense work in ChatGPT, you can easily reimplement them with Salute.
+When encountering a `gen` function, it sends the current prompt to the LLM, storing the result for `output` and as a part of the next `gen`'s prompt.
+This allows for easy chat sequence creation with minimal boilerplate.
+If a sequence works in ChatGPT, it can be reimplemented with Salute.

-`system`, `user`, and `assistant` are used to define the role of the message.
+`system`, `user`, and `assistant` define message roles.

 ```ts